 Configure your teams along the value streams that your organization wants to deliver.
 For example, Fabrikam Fiber, organizes their teams into the following seven feature teams.

 Each team plans the features to deliver.
 They have the autonomy to determine how to structure the data, architect the services, and design the web and mobile user interfaces.
 They plan in adherence with the quality standards set by the organization and to which all teams contribute.

 As your organization grows, you can scale your Agile tools in the following ways.

 Add teams and filtered backlog views: You add teams to support team autonomy and provide them with the tools they can configure and manage that supports how they want to work.
 These tools include product backlogs, Kanban boards, sprint backlogs, Taskboards, and others.

 Also, you can configure teams to support a hierarchy of backlogs and portfolio backlogs so that portfolio managers can review priority and progress across several teams.

 Set up sprints and releases: You can structure your iterations to support a flat set of sprints, or a set of sprints embedded within scheduled releases.
 Each team activates the set of sprints and releases that they need to participate in.

 Manage portfolios: by setting up a hierarchy of teams and backlogs and activating portfolio backlogs.
 Feature teams focused on a subset of the product backlog can remain focused on just their backlog.
 Portfolio managers who want to view and organize backlogs to track progress and dependencies can manage portfolio backlogs of Features and Epics.

-If other portfolio backlogs are needed--for example, Scenarios or Initiatives--you can add them as well.
+If you need other portfolio backlogs, for example, Scenarios or Initiatives, you can add them as well.